timescale/tiger-slack/README.md

 ### Security Notes

-- `.env` file contains secrets - never commit
+- `.env` file contains secrets - never commit to git
-- `.mcp.json` contains tokens - automatically ignored by git
+- `.mcp.json` is generated locally - automatically ignored by git
+- **HTTP MCP transport** keeps all secrets in Docker containers (not Claude config)
 - Use project-scoped MCP configuration for team development
 - Regenerate tokens if accidentally exposed